EwanSeaders/CS_260_2023/assignment_8/design.md

                 1. start at the first node in the edge list
                 2. check if the nodes being connected by the edge are in the same set
                     - if not, merge the sets otherwise continue
             tests:
-                create 2 separate trees and run the algorithm on both
+                create 2 separate trees and run the algorithm on both one tree must be fully connected

-        storage
-            1. the graph will be stored as a list of GraphNode pointers
+                the other will be a disconnected graph